 3. You Can Review Your Polling Results After The Meeting

-Dedicated polling platforms give you the ability to review the results of your polls after the meeting is over.
+Dedicated polling platforms make it easy to review the results of your polls after the meeting is over.
 This makes it easy to incorporate your polling results into your future presentation materials, analyze your polling results for fresh insights, compare your results to similar polls conducted across multiple different groups, and share your results with your participants in any post-workshop materials you plan to send out.

 4. You Can Run Engaging Activities Using Word Clouds